dgcfung/active-record/README.md

   - On the off-chance you actually want a dbconsole to execute SQL
   - Do not use this *ever* in production

-## Dirty work

-We are now going to build this app from scratch.

-`cd` into whatever directory you normally put new projects and we will follow [instructions.md](instructions.md#building-a-rails-app) together.

 ## Resources

 * [Active Record Query Interface](http://guides.rubyonrails.org/active_record_querying.html)